shapoco/blobbulb/README.md

 ## Padding and Comments

+- Padding and comments can be placed between any tokens.
+They must not be placed before `DOCSTA` and after `DOCEND`.
-- Paddings and Comments should be ignored at parsing.
+- Padding and comments must be skipped during the parsing.

 ### Padding (`PAD`)